-Module G: Medical Law, Ethics and Psychology
+Module G - Medical Law, Ethics, and Psychology

 Module G covers the history and science of the medical field, as well as the medical assisting profession and how it fits into the big picture.
-Students gain working knowledge of concepts related to patient reception in the medical office and preparing for the day.
-Students learn what it takes to become an office manager and the responsibilities an office manager has to the office, the staff, and the physician.
+Students gain an understanding of concepts related to patient reception in the medical office and preparing for the day.
+Students become familiar with that it takes to become an office manager and the responsibilities an office manager has to the office, the staff, and the physician.
 Students are introduced to medical office safety, security, and emergency provisions, and how they can best be dealt with.
 Students learn how to maintain equipment and inventory.
 Computers in the medical office are discussed and how ergonomics plays an important role in the health of the staff and patients.
 Students learn how to provide mobility assistance and support to patients with special physical and emotional needs.
 Basic principles of psychology are discussed, as well as psychological disorders and diseases and treatments available.
 Medical law and ethics and various physical therapy modalities are discussed.
 Students check vital signs, obtain blood samples, and prepare and administer intramuscular injections.
-Students learn essential medical terminology, build on their keyboarding and word processing skills, and develop the self-directed job search process by learning how to dress for success.
+Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search process by leaning how to dress for success.
+Prerequisites: None.
+Lec.
+Hrs: 040, Lab Hrs: 040, Other Hrs: 000.